Coronavirus: Chancellor hints two-metre rule will be relaxed in PM’s review

 One expert informing the Government’s response to the pandemic as part of the scientific advisory group for emergencies (Sage) said he had revised his opposition to reducing the two-metre rule now transmission is low.

-The University of Liverpool’s Professor Calum Semple told Today: “I’m still saying two metres is safer than one but in my opinion it is now a reasonable political decision to relax these rules.”
+The University of Liverpool’s Professor Calum Semple told BBC Radio 4’s Today programme: “I’m still saying two metres is safer than one but in my opinion it is now a reasonable political decision to relax these rules.”

-He said he could “envisage going down to one metre with various caveats and other precautions” in order to reopen society.

-The downgrading of the alert level by the UK’s chief medical officers, including Professor Chris Whitty, means transmission of coronavirus is no longer considered to be “high or rising exponentially”.

-On Friday, Mr Johnson told the public to “watch this space” when asked whether the distance restriction could be reduced to help schools in England return in autumn.

-Government scientific advisers have said they would be comfortable with a reduced distance if risk-mitigating measures were taken, such as people sitting side by side and wearing face coverings.

-The PM also said it is his intention that children of all ages in England should be able to return to school on a five-days-a-week basis in September.
+The PM has also hopes that children of all ages in England will be able to return to school five days a week in September, and has pledged a £1 billion catch-up plan including £350 million on a national tutoring programme targeted at the most disadvantaged pupils.

-Education Secretary Gavin Williamson suggested that primary school class sizes of 15, known as “bubbles”, could be expanded back to their normal size to allow more children back in the classroom.

-In Wales, First Minister Mark Drakeford was planning to end its five-mile restriction on travel next month and allow holidaymakers to return a week later.
+But Dr Gavin Morgan, who is on the Government’s scientific pandemic influenza group, which in turn advises the scientific advisory group for emergencies (Sage), warned that children would need psychological support because of the disruption from school closures.

+“There is going to be a hell of a lot of work to be done from teachers and educational psychologists.
+We are going to have to pick up a lot of broken pieces and put things back together,” the UCL scientist said, according to the Observer.

 Most Read